 Discovery for UAVs in Humanitarian Response

-By engaging drone innovators, humanitarians, and policy makers, we explored use cases of unmanned aerial vehicles (UAVs) for humanitarian response.
+Through a discovery process which engaged drone experts, disaster responders and policy makers, InSTEDD explored use cases and made critical connections to advance the deployment of unmanned aerial vehicles (UAVs) for humanitarian response.